TurgunUsen/JavaCodes/week7/practice/README.md

 (103, 203);

 ```
-# Step 3: Sample Queries for Practice
+# Part 3: Sample Queries for Practice

 These queries cover basic SQL operations, joins, filtering, and aggregations.